dwightmulcahy/CopyNext/README.md

 ## License

 This plugin is released under the MIT License.
-(You may choose a different license, e.g., GPL)